cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

    You will need to install a python virtual env to avoid conflict by accident with your system installed version of Python.

-   For details on how to do this, please visit our extensive documentation at [???]
+   For details on how to do this, please visit our extensive documentation at <https://cybertraining-dsc.github.io/docs/tutorial/reu/python/>
+   under the subsection titled "Python venv"

 1. Microsoft has its own implementation of MPI which we recommend at this time.
 First, you need to download msmpi from